-Remote Area Teacher Education Program (RATEP) offers locally-based teacher education programs to help you remain in your own community while you study.
-We want to help you inspire others in your community as a teacher-in-training while increasing the number of Aboriginal and Torres Strait Islander teachers and paraprofessionals in Queensland.
+The Remote Area Teacher Education Program (RATEP) offers locally-based teacher education programs to help you remain in your own community while you study.
+We can help you in your desire to inspire others in your community as a teacher-in-training.

-These nationally accredited teacher education qualifications provide direct pathways for you to become a registered teacher in Queensland.
+These nationally accredited teacher-in-training qualifications provide a direct pathway for you to become a registered teacher in Queensland.
 Completion of the Diploma will also give you a full year of credit towards a

 Bachelor of Education at James Cook University.

 Find out when enrolments are open on the

 TAFE Queensland website.

 Financial and professional assistance